Cam Fowler: Professional

+Anaheim Ducks (2010–2024)

 Fowler began the 2010–11 season on the Ducks' opening night lineup.
 He scored his first career NHL goal on October 17 against Phoenix Coyotes' goaltender Jason LaBarbera in a 3–2 win.
 Fowler was selected to the 2011 NHL All-Star Game as part of the rookie class.
 Fowler ended the season with ten goals and 40 points in 76 games.

+Fowler played in all 82 games during the 2011–12 season, registering 29 points, playing in all situations for the Ducks.
 Entering the final year of his entry-level contract, the Ducks signed Fowler to a five-year, $20 million contract extension on September 12, 2012.
 For the duration of the 2012–13 NHL lockout, Fowler played for Södertälje SK in Sweden.
 He re-joined the Ducks once the season began.
-In the shortened-season, he had one goal and 10 assists in 37 games.
+In the shortened-season, he had one goal and ten assists in 37 games.
 Fowler made his Stanley Cup playoff debut that spring.
 He and the Ducks lost in seven games to the Detroit Red Wings during the Western Conference Quarterfinals.
 Fowler had three assists.

-On July 1, 2017, the Ducks signed Fowler to an eight-year, $52 million contract extension.

-On November 4, 2018, Fowler scored his first career hat-trick in a 3–2 overtime win against the Columbus Blue Jackets.
-On November 12, in a game against the Nashville Predators, Fowler was hit in the face by the puck causing a fracture in his face.
-He was subsequently placed on injured reserve two days later as he required a surgery to repair the facial fracture.
+The 2013–14 season saw Fowler's defensive play improve to be considered a reliable two-way defenseman.
+However, he suffered a knee injury in March 2014 that kept him out for the remainder of the season.
+He returned for the playoffs where the Ducks were eliminated by the Los Angeles Kings in the Western Conference Semifinal.

+Fowler led the Ducks defense corps through the 2014–15 season, with the team advancing all the way to the Western Conference Final in the 2015 Stanley Cup playoffs, only to be defeated by the Chicago Blackhawks in seven games.
+During the 2015–16 season, Fowler's sixth in the league, he had his first fight in a tilt with Brad Richardson of the Arizona Coyotes on October 14.
+The Ducks had another successful year, winning the Pacific Division and making the playoffs.
+However, they were eliminated in the first round by the Nashville Predators in seven games.
+Head coach Bruce Boudreau was fired following the defeat and was replaced by Randy Carlyle, who had coached the Ducks during the first year and a half of Fowler's NHL career.
+In the following season Fowler thrived, setting a new career-high in goals with eleven and reaching 36 points, the highest since his rookie year.
+He represented Anaheim at the 2017 NHL All-Star Game along with teammate Ryan Kesler.
+Fowler was suffered a knee injury at the end of the season.
+The Ducks made the playoffs again but Fowler missed the opening round due to the knee injury.
+They got through the first round and Fowler returned to the lineup, but were defeated by the Nashville Predators in the Western Conference Final.
+In Game 6, with Anaheim facing elimination, Fowler tied the game at 3–3 before the Predators scored three more goals to win 6–3.